 There is a growing interest in integrative health care nationwide.
 In Minnesota, Hennepin County Medical Center has long offered Oriental medicine treatment by licensed acupuncturists and has built a national name in addiction treatment and research.
-Woodwinds Natural Care Center also provides inpatient care services.
 Acupuncture is widely seen as a profession on the rise and is emerging as an important health care profession that stands on its own and can integrates well with conventional health care services.

-School of Massage Therapy
+Massage Therapy